intervene-EU-H2020/GxE_SESDisease/README.md

 3. Line 61 - specify file location + filename
 4. Line 143 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
 5. Lines 152-157  - if your Biobank was included in the prostate cancer GWASs or the number of individuals in any subgroup was <5, and you cannot investigate this trait, out-comment or remove these lines
-7. Lines 159-164 - if your Biobank was included in the breast cancer GWASs or the number of individuals in any subgroup was <5, and you cannot investigate this trait, out-comment or remove these lines
+6. Lines 159-164 - if your Biobank was included in the breast cancer GWASs or the number of individuals in any subgroup was <5, and you cannot investigate this trait, out-comment or remove these lines
-6. Line 164 - specify the location you want to save the descriptive file. *If the descriptives were generated for the 80-20% split files, change the file name on line 168 to reflect this by adding "_80percent" or "_20percent" at the end of the file name, respectively.*
+7. Line 164 - specify the location you want to save the descriptive file. *If the descriptives were generated for the 80-20% split files, change the file name on line 168 to reflect this by adding "_80percent" or "_20percent" at the end of the file name, respectively.*
 - Output files is  "&#42;_INTERVENE_EducationalAttainment_SampleDescriptives.txt"

+### Step 6b: Educational Attainment - split polygenic scores into strata
+Run [Descriptives_EducationalAttainment_PGSstrata.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/DataPrep/Descriptives_EducationalAttainment_PGSstrata.R) to calculate the summary statistics on the phenotype files, including Educational Attainment and the strata for the disease-specific polygenic scores.
+Please make the following adjustments:
+1. Line 49 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
+2. Line 52 - replace with the name of your biobank (don't include spaces in the biobank name)
+3. Line 62 - specify file location + filename
+4. Line 72, 75, 100 + 368 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
+5. Lines 377-412 - if your Biobank was included in the prostate cancer GWASs or the number of individuals in any subgroup was <5, and you cannot investigate this trait, out-comment or remove these lines
+6. Line 415 - specify the location you want to save the descriptive file.
+- Output files is  "&#42;_INTERVENE_EducationalAttainment_PGSstrata_SampleDescriptives.txt"

-### Step 6b: Occupation
+### Step 6c: Occupation
 Run [Descriptives_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/DataPrep/Descriptives_Occupation.R) to calculate the summary statistics on the phenotype files including Occupation.
 Please make the following adjustments:
 1. Line 50 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 53 - replace with the name of your biobank (don't include spaces in the biobank name)